 Scans of hand drawn or printed maps on paper, for example showing drainage or field boundaries

 Photographs taken with drones at a high altitude, or light aircraft

 If you want to upload files that represent field boundary data such as shape files or KML files you may do this using the field upload tool.

-- In the fieldmargin web app go to the maps tab and click “Upload Maps”.
+In the fieldmargin web app go to the maps tab and click “Import Maps”.

-- The following screen will give you more information about map uploading and show any maps that you have pending for upload.
-When you’re ready to proceed click “Upload a new Map” in the top right corner.
+The following screen will give you more information about map uploading and show any maps that you have pending for upload.
+When you’re ready to proceed click “Upload a new map”.

 On the following screen you can name your map so that you can find it easily later on and set a date that it represents (this allows you to view your maps in chronological order, useful to see changes in things such as yield maps or aerial imagery)